go-go-golems/prescribe/ttmp/2025/12/28/013-FIX-GEMINI-YAML-INFERENCE--fix-gemini-yaml-inference/tasks.md

 ## Debugging: streaming vs non-streaming

-- [ ] Add a dedicated ticket script to compare Gemini streaming vs non-streaming on the same repo/session:
+- [x] Add a dedicated ticket script to compare Gemini streaming vs non-streaming on the same repo/session:
   - New script location: `scripts/01-compare-gemini-streaming-vs-nonstreaming.sh`
   - Run twice with `PINOCCHIO_PROFILE=gemini-2.5-pro`: once with `generate --stream`, once without.
   - Capture stdout/stderr artifacts under `/tmp/...` and compare assistant raw output length/hash and parse results.
-- [ ] Re-run Gemini generation **without** `--stream` and compare raw assistant output length/hash:
+- [x] Re-run Gemini generation **without** `--stream` and compare raw assistant output length/hash:
   - If non-streaming returns full YAML, the issue is likely streaming aggregation in the Gemini engine.
   - If non-streaming also returns partial YAML, it’s likely model behavior / max tokens / safety refusal.
 - [ ] Inspect geppetto Gemini engine response assembly:
   - `geppetto/pkg/steps/ai/gemini/engine_gemini.go`
   - Confirm how streaming chunks are concatenated and how final text is chosen.

+Note: `--print-parsed-parameters` is useful for provenance (where `ai-max-response-tokens` came from), but it may print secrets if your config/profile contains API keys.
+Use with care.

 ## Fix options